 Burlington, ON L7N 3W8

 Individuals who feel their privacy rights have been infringed upon can complain to the Privacy Commissioner of Canada.
 The Commissioner's role is that of an ombudsman, trying to find solutions to privacy problems, resolving complaints through negotiation and persuasion, and using mediation and conciliation if appropriate.

-Consent may be express or implied depending on the circumstances.
-Please note that, in some cases, your choice to refuse or withdraw consent to certain collection, use or disclosure of personal information may impact on our ability to provide you with certain products or services.
+Consent may be expressed or implied, depending on the circumstances.
+Please note that, in some cases, your choice to refuse or withdraw consent to certain collection, use, or disclosure of personal information may impact our ability to provide you with certain products or services.

 Personal information includes any factual or subjective information, recorded or not, about an identifiable individual.
 This includes information in any form, such as:

 Age, name, ID numbers, income, ethnic origin, or blood type;

 Opinions, evaluations, comments, social status, or disciplinary actions; and

 Employee files, credit records, loan records, medical records, the existence of a dispute between a consumer and a merchant, and intentions (for example, to acquire goods or services, or change jobs).

 Personal information does not include the name, title, business address, or telephone number of an employee of an organization.